apache/airflow/generated/PYPI_README.md

 ## Who uses Apache Airflow?

-More than 400 organizations are using Apache Airflow [in the wild](https://github.com/apache/airflow/blob/main/INTHEWILD.md).
+We know about around 500 organizations that are using Apache Airflow (but there are likely many more) [in the wild](https://github.com/apache/airflow/blob/main/INTHEWILD.md).

+If you use Airflow - feel free to make a PR to add your organisation to the list.

 ## Who maintains Apache Airflow?